openearthplatforminitiative/frontend-packages/README.md

 npm run build
 ```

-Then you can run storybook to see the results.
+Then you can run storybook to see the results

 ```
 npm run storybook